We are so happy you applied to UCSB! Now that we have received your application, what happens next? Stay tuned for more updates and check back soon!

 - Learn about financial aid options by visiting the Office of Financial Aid and Scholarships website.

-Important Notes for Freshman Applicants
+Important Notes for First-Year Applicants

 - Unless specifically requested, you should not send transcripts, letters of recommendation, or any supplemental materials.
 Admitted first-year students who enroll at UCSB will be required to provide their final high school transcript with a graduation date in the summer.